Aroon-Kessani/usdt-wallet/README.md

 import WalletManagerEvm, { WalletAccountEvm, WalletAccountReadOnlyEvm } from '@wdk/wallet-evm'

-// Use a BIP-39 seed phrase (replace with your own secure phrase) const seedPhrase = 'abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon abandon about'
+// Use a BIP-39 seed phrase (replace with your own secure phrase) const seedPhrase = 'test only example nut use this real life secret phrase must random'

 // Create wallet manager with provider config const wallet = new WalletManagerEvm(seedPhrase, {